 Advantages

-- The tiny fan or the ceramic diaphragm do not produce a lower noise while sending water into the air
+• The tiny fan or the ceramic diaphragm does not produce a lower noise while sending water into the air

 Disadvantages

-- A higher risk of bacteria or germs contaminating the water unless the reservoir is cleaned as per instructed
+• A higher risk of bacteria or germs contaminating the water unless the reservoir is cleaned as instructed

 Cool Mist Humidifier